iq-motion-control/iq-module-communication-doc/docs/communication_protocols/dronecan_protocol.rst

 .. image:: ../_static/manual_images/dronecan/legacy_telem_control_center.png

 Setting this to ``Use New-Style Telemetry`` will output ESC Status and ESC Status Extended as your telemetry.
-In this case, the reported temperature through ESC Status is your module's coil temperature, and ESC Status Extended's reported temperature is the temperature of your module's microcontroller.
+In this case, the reported temperature through ESC Status is your module's microcontroller temperature in Kelvin, and ESC Status Extended's reported temperature is the temperature of your module's coils in °C.

 Setting this to ``Use Old-Style Telemetry`` will output ESC Status and Device Temperature as your telemetry.
-In this case, the reported temperature through ESC Status is your module's microcontroller temperature, and Device Temperature's reported temperature is the temperature of your module's coil.
+In this case, the reported temperature through ESC Status is your module's coil temperature in Kelvin, and Device Temperature's reported temperature is the temperature of your module's microcontroller in Kelvin.

 .. note::
 	We recommend using the ``Use New-Style Telemetry`` in order to receive the most telemetry data from your modules.